kta60/soc-analyst-portfolio/cyberdefenders/webstrike-analysis/report.md

 The file content revealed a PHP reverse shell payload, indicating that the attacker successfully deployed a malicious web shell on the server.
 ---

+### 8. Identifying the Upload Directory

+To determine where the uploaded file was stored, I searched for HTTP requests referencing the uploaded web shell.

+Filter used:
+http.request.uri contains "image.jpg.php"

+This revealed the following request:

+GET /reviews/uploads/image.jpg.php HTTP/1.1

+This indicates that the uploaded file was stored and executed from the following directory:

+/reviews/uploads/

+This confirms the location of the uploaded web shell on the server.

 ## Findings